 - You can pay 20 percent more: You must be willing, on average, to pay $2,800 more for fiber-cement than for vinyl siding.
 This means paying 20 percent more for a product that, at least visually, looks much the same as vinyl siding.

 |Percentage||Name||What This Is:|

-Remodeling Online's Cost vs. Value Report (CVVR) has long been the benchmark for determining reliable project cost across a number of remodeling areas.
+Remodeling Online's Cost vs. Value Report (CVVR) has long been the benchmark for determining reliable project costs across a number of remodeling areas.
 However, in 2016, CVVR dropped fiber-cement as a separate category, folding it into the general siding category.
-Thus, the last year fiber-cement was reported separately was in 2015.
+Thus, last year fiber-cement that was reported separately was in 2015.

 - Replace 1,250 square feet of existing siding with primed and painted fiber-cement siding.